From Words to Wires: Generating Functioning Electronic Devices from Natural Language Descriptions: Limitations

 \section{Limitations}

 This work has a number of limitations, including:

 {\flushleft\textbf{Device scope:}} The devices generated in this work are small in scope, with limited functionality -- typically a small number of components, fewer than 50 lines of code, and controlled by \textsc{Arduino} microcontrollers which are frequently limited to only \textsc{2K} of memory.
 This work does not address designing moderate or complex devices such as phones, personal computers, or other devices that are orders of magnitude more complex in terms of component counts and code length.
+For context, being able to successfully design all the devices in the \textsc{Micro25} benchmark would be equivalent to the performance of a particularly strong undergraduate student after having taken a first course in microcontroller design at our institution.

 {\flushleft\textbf{Generation accuracy:}} While the simple devices in Experiment 2 can reach high generation accuracy, particularly with \textsc{GPT-4}, nearly all devices in the more complex open generation condition in Experiment 3 contained errors, and required correction by a domain expert.
+In the open generation, three of six devices (\textit{emoji keyboard}, \textit{non-contact temperature sensor}, \textit{ultrasonic glasses}) were generated in essentially functional forms in their base conditions (i.e. before adding additional requirements, such as playing music when keys are pressed).
+A detailed error analysis is provided in \textsc{Appendix} \ref{sec:error-analysis}.

 {\flushleft\textbf{Physical design and manufacture:}} The physical manufacturing of the devices -- including building circuits on prototyping breadboards using jumper wires, designing printed circuit boards, or designing physical 3D printed or laser cut enclosures, was entirely manual and completed by a human.
 While technologies (such as autorouting) exist to automate some of these aspects, they were not used in this work.
+Similarly, while language models have been shown to have some capacity for generating 3D object models \cite[e.g.][]{nichol2022point}, that capacity has not yet developed to where it would be possible to generate enclosures or other mounting hardware required for physical device construction.

 {\flushleft\textbf{Safety:}} Constructing electronic devices has real dangers and potential harms, including but not limited to the risk of fire, electrical shock, and equipment damage, and should not be attempted by non-experts.
 The development environment is notoriously hostile to components, and even experienced electrical engineers frequently face safety challenges or accidentally destroy components.
 Generated devices should always be vetted by a domain expert, and not used for safety-critical applications, or applications where harmful unintended effects may be possible.